Emily Bobel Kilduff, Head of School

 I live here in SF with my wife, daughter (a New School student) and son, both of whom are 5th generation San Franciscans.

 I have been an educator for 20 years - 15 of them as a classroom teacher in grades K-6.
 As a Fulbright Teacher Award recipient, I spent a year in England teaching, learning and researching best practices.
 Having graduated from UCLA's social justice Teacher Education Program and recently being the Outreach Coordinator for UCLA Lab School, I am a true Bruin!
 I am passionate about giving all children access to high quality teaching and learning.

 I love having family game nights with my daughter Ella, my husband Thomas, and our rescued mini pincher, Toby, who plays a mean game of checkers.
 I also enjoy running, yoga, dancing, zumba, meditating and making photo books.

 Christina Canaveral, Director of Community

 I come from a bilingual/ bicultural family and have lots of nephews, nieces and cousins that I love to spoil!
-In my spare time you can catch me looking for free salsa concerts in the park (I'm an avid salsa dancer), challenging myself to find the best nachos in the city (Farolito on 24th street), or hanging out at home (re)reading my favorite books (Harry Potter) with my two cats Lola and Luna.
+In my spare time I enjoy dancing, cooking, challenging myself to find the best nachos in the city (Farolito on 24th street), or hanging out at home (re)reading my favorite books (Harry Potter) with my cat Lola.